PrefectHQ/prefect-helm/README.md

 ### Dask

-If you are running flows on your agent’s pod (i.e. with Process infrastructure), and using the Dask task runner to create Dask Kubernetes clusters, you will need to grant the following permissions within `values.yaml`.
+If you are running flows on your worker’s pod (i.e. with Process infrastructure), and using the Dask task runner to create Dask Kubernetes clusters, you will need to grant the following permissions within `values.yaml`.

 ```yaml
 role: